Lübeck: Tourism

 In 2019, Lübeck reached 2 million overnight stays.
 Lübeck is famous for its medieval city centre with its churches, Holstentor, and small alleys.
 Lübeck has been called "Die Stadt der 7 Türme" (the city of seven towers) because of its seven prominent church towers.
 Like many other places in Germany, Lübeck has a long tradition of a Christmas market in December, which includes the famous handicrafts market inside the Heiligen-Geist-Hospital (Hospital of the Holy Spirit), located at the northern end of Königstrasse.

 Buildings

-Much of the old town has preserved its medieval appearance, with historic buildings and narrow streets.
+Over 80% of the old town has preserved its medieval appearance, with historic buildings and narrow streets.
+The rest has been and is currently in a process of restoration and reconstruction.
 At one time, the town could only be entered by any of four town gates, two of which remain today, the well-known Holstentor (1478) and the Burgtor (1444).

 The old town centre is dominated by seven church steeples.
 The oldest are Lübeck Cathedral and the Marienkirche (Saint Mary's), both dating from the 13th and 14th centuries.

 Built in 1286, the Hospital of the Holy Spirit at Koberg is one of the oldest existing social institutions in the world and one of the most important buildings in the city.
 The Hospital functions both as a retirement and a nursing home.
 Some historical parts have been made available for public viewing.